Matt Moore (American football): 2007 season

 After being signed by the Panthers, Moore was listed as the third-string quarterback behind veterans Jake Delhomme and David Carr.
-Delhomme suffered a strained right elbow injury, early in the season, during a game against the Atlanta Falcons.
-Moore saw his first regular season action on October 7, 2007, against the New Orleans Saints, during the Panthers' 5th game of the season.
-Near the end of the first quarter, Moore entered the game after Carr suffered a back injury, due to a sack.
+Early in the season, Delhomme suffered a strained right elbow injury in a game against the Atlanta Falcons.

+In Week 5, Moore saw his first regular season action in a game against the New Orleans Saints.
+Near the end of the first quarter, Moore entered the game after Carr suffered a back injury due to a sack.
 Moore's first NFL completion was a 43-yard pass to Keary Colbert; his playing time was brief as Carr returned to the field for the game's second half.
 The following day, Delhomme determined it would be best to undergo season-ending ligament-replacement surgery for his elbow injury.
-As a result of Delhomme's season-ending surgery and Carr's back injury, the Panthers signed veteran quarterback Vinny Testaverde to their roster.
+Due to Delhomme's season-ending surgery and Carr's back injury, the Panthers signed 20-year veteran quarterback Vinny Testaverde to their roster.

-Moore later briefly relieved Carr towards the end of a week 9 game against the Tennessee Titans.
-Moore also entered the Panthers' week 12 loss to the Saints, after Carr's ineffective performance.
-A balky back kept Testaverde from starting this game, and the Panthers' head coach John Fox stated that if healthy enough, Testaverde would start the next game over both Carr and Moore.
+In Week 9, Moore briefly relieved Carr against the Tennessee Titans.
+In Week 12, in a 31–6 loss to the Saints, Moore entered the game after Carr's ineffective performance.
+A balky back kept Testaverde from starting Week 12, and Panthers' head coach John Fox stated that, if healthy enough, Testaverde would start in Week 13 over both Carr and Moore.

-After six brief appearances during the season, Moore started his first NFL game on December 16, 2007, against the Seattle Seahawks; Testaverde was ruled unable to play, because of "general soreness."
-He led the Panthers to victory against the Seahawks while completing 19 of 27 passes for 208 yards without a turnover.
-The following week, the Panthers suffered a loss against the Cowboys, while Moore had 15 completions on 28 pass attempts for 182 yards, a touchdown, and an interception.
+After six brief appearances during the season, Moore started his first NFL game in Week 15 against the Seattle Seahawks; Testaverde was ruled unable to play because of "general soreness."
+Moore led the Panthers to victory against the Seahawks while completing 19-of-27 passes for 208 yards without a turnover.
+The following week, the Panthers suffered a loss against the Cowboys, while Moore went 15-of-28 pass attempts for 182 yards, a touchdown, and an interception.
 During the game, Steve Smith hauled in Moore's first NFL touchdown pass.
-The Panthers ended the season with a road win against the Tampa Bay Buccaneers, in which Moore completed 15 of 24 pass attempts for 174 yards, two touchdowns, and an interception.
+The Panthers ended the season with a road win against the Tampa Bay Buccaneers, in which Moore completed 15-of-24 pass attempts for 174 yards, two touchdowns, and an interception.
 After these performances, Moore was named the NFL Offensive Rookie of the Month for December.
 Overall, in the 2007 season, Moore finished with 730 passing yards, three touchdowns, and five interceptions.

 2008 season

 Moore played in all four 2008 preseason games for the Panthers; during the final preseason game against the Pittsburgh Steelers, Moore injured his leg.
 Moore was cleared to practice as two x-rays and an MRI revealed no broken bones.
 However, during a practice, Moore injured his leg, and an x-ray revealed a broken fibula.
-The Panthers' general manager Marty Hurney initially stated Moore would not be placed on injured reserve.
-Despite this, Moore was sidelined the entire 2008 season, and even spent the last 12 weeks of the season listed as inactive.
+Panthers' general manager Marty Hurney initially stated Moore would not be placed on injured reserve.
+Despite this, Moore was sidelined the entire 2008 season, and spent the last 12 weeks of the season listed as inactive.